ericwoolard/Subreddit-Flair-Distribution-Counter/README.md

 because it has to manually loop through each user that has selected a flair.
 At the time of writing this (Feb 6, 2017), the included
 `flaircount.json` example was ran against r/GlobalOffensive and took roughly 7-8 minutes to complete, with a total of 97,354 users having a flair selected out of a total subscriber count of 464,511.
 Don't be alarmed if you don't see anything progress right away.

+Once the script completes, it will dump all of the stats to a JSON file in the same folder as the script itself named `flaircount.json`.